DylanBabitch/power-outage-duration-analysis/index.md

 Following this I made the CAUSE.CATEGORY.DETAIL all in title case and then removed all the detailed causes with less than 3 occurances because they made the predictions more difficult.

+After cleaning, the first 10 columns of the dataframe looked like:

+ <iframe
+ src="assests/tablehead.html"
+ width="800"
+ height="600"
+ frameborder="0"
+ ></iframe>

 ### Univariate Analysis

  <iframe